Tripartite State Characterization via Activated Bipartite Entanglement

 For many copies of a state $\rho_{ABC}$, the ABE quantifies the rate of maximally entangled bipartite states that are successfully activated.
-In other words, $E_{F}\left(\rho_ {AB}\right)$ measures the amount of entanglement already existing within $AB$ before the assistance of $C$, while $\Delta_{E}\left(\rho_ {AB}\right)$ represents exclusively the extra amount of entanglement added to the preexisting one, after the assistance.
+In other words, $E_{F}\left(\rho_ {AB}\right)$ measures the initial amount of entanglement between $AB$ that is already there before the assistance of $C$, while $\Delta_{E}\left(\rho_ {AB}\right)$ represents exclusively the extra amount of entanglement added to it after the assistance.